Bladder Cancer

 Potentially Severe Side Effects

 - Infection can occur as a result of a low white blood cell count (neutropenia) or other factors.
-Contact your doctor immediately – do not wait until the next day – if you have any of these symptoms: oral temperature over 100.4 °F, chills or sweating; body aches, chills and fatigue; coughing, shortness of breath or painful breathing; abdominal pain; sore throat; mouth sores; painful, swollen or reddened skin; pus or drainage from an open cut or sore; pain or burning during urination; pain or sores around the anus; or vaginal discharge or itching.
+Contact your doctor immediately – do not wait until the next day – if you have any of these symptoms: oral temperature over 100.4°F, chills or sweating; body aches, chills and fatigue; coughing, shortness of breath or painful breathing; abdominal pain; sore throat; mouth sores; painful, swollen or reddened skin; pus or drainage from an open cut or sore; pain or burning during urination; pain or sores around the anus; or vaginal discharge or itching.
 If you cannot reach your doctor, go to the emergency room.

 - Immune-related adverse events (irAEs) may occur with certain immunotherapy drugs if the immune system becomes overstimulated by treatment and causes inflammation in one or more organs or systems in the body.
 Some irAEs can develop rapidly, becoming severe and even life-threatening without immediate medical attention.
+Common symptoms of irAEs may include fever, joint aches, skin rash, cough and diarrhea.

 - Infusion-related reactions most frequently occur with treatments given intravenously (IV) through a vein in the arm and usually happen soon after exposure to the drug.
 Reactions are generally mild, such as itching, rash or fever.
 More serious symptoms, such as shaking, chills, low blood pressure, dizziness, breathing difficulties or irregular heartbeat, can be serious or even fatal without medical intervention.